KDC-Community/kdc_git_repo/plugin.program.advanced.emulator.launcher/README.md

 * [Download the Ctrl_Esc_REPO Version](https://bit.ly/3klU2b7)

-and take a look at the confic and bios files!
+and take a look at the config and bios files!